Skip to main content

 Copying the Embed Code

-Once you are happy with how your widget looks:
+Make sure you are happy with how your widget looks in the live preview.

 Adding the Widget to Your Website